 What Would Yeshua Wear?

 What shall we say, then?
 Yeshua is our example, and He wore a simple thin white wool simlah (himation).
 We do not know if His threads of blue were woven right into the tassels on the sides of the garment, or if he tied a blue thread into those tassels, or if he put a separate tzitzit in the corners.
-However, no matter which one it was, he was probably very short, and it was probably a simple overhand knot, so as to form a tassel like a lock of hair.
-Further, because His simlah was probably wool, the tassel should also be wool, as Yahweh is generally against mixing, and He prohibits all but the high priest from mixing threads.
+However, no matter which one it was, it was probably very short, and it was probably a simple overhand knot, so as to form a tassel like a lock of hair.
+Further, because His simlah was probably woolen, the tassel should also be wool, as Yahweh is generally against mixing, and He prohibits all but the high priest from mixing threads.